 styles property takes a list of strings that contain CSS code.

-Usually we give it one string as in this example:
+Usually you give it one string, as in the following example:

-Firstly, the selectors we put into a component's styles only apply within the template
+The selectors you put into a component's styles apply only within the template

 of that component.
 The

-h1 selector in the example above only applies to the
+h1 selector in the preceding example applies only to the

 in the template of